 “Find joy in the journey.” -Unknown

-As travel around the world starts to return to pre-pandemic conditions, one area of challenge that persists is flying.
-Weather delays, airline staffing shortages, and the “timing out” of flight crews (legal thresholds restricting how many hours flight crews are able to work) are leading causes of chaos in airports worldwide.
+Traveling by plane used to be fun when I was younger but over time, world conditions and the efforts by the airlines to make as much profit as possible have resulted in a not-so-fun or not-always-convenient way to travel.
+Canceled flights, weather delays, airline staffing shortages, and the “timing out” of flight crews (legal thresholds restricting how many hours flight crews are able to work) are leading causes of chaos in airports worldwide.
 Hopefully, these tips can help you as you plan to fly and can help you to find some joy in the journey.

 Book your flight